 As we are all aware the NHS is facing some of the most significant challenges it has seen since its inception in the 1940s.
 This is not only in terms of financial problems but is also related to capacity, workload and recruitment and retention.
-At a time when general practice is unable to recruit younger GPs and retain older ones there is a need as defined in the General Practice Forward View (GPFV) to invest more in community services and general practice and remove the barriers between providers.
+At a time when general practice is unable to recruit younger GPs and retain older ones there is a need as defined in the Five Year Forward View (5YFV) to invest more in community services and general practice and remove the barriers between providers.
 This means replacing choice and competition with partnership working.

-In Bradford, Airedale, Wharfedale and Craven and North Yorkshire & York we are already seeing a real change in attitude and a wish to work more closely with general practice.
+In Bradford, Airedale, Wharfedale and Craven and North Yorkshire & York we are already seeing a real change in attitude towards general practice and a wish to work more closely with general practice.
 However, few outside general practice seem to understand the independent contractor model and that practices work as small businesses.